 Eastlands: Response to urban violence in Nairobi

 Since 2008, MSF has been providing comprehensive medical care for survivors of sexual and gender-based violence (SGBV) in Eastlands.
 Services are delivered through the MSF Lavender House clinic and two MSF supported Ministry of Health facilities at Mama Lucy Kibaki Hospital and Dandora II Health Centre using a nurse-led model.
 The Lavender House clinic offers a toll-free hotline, full medical and psychosocial support, referrals for advanced care and medical expert witnessing in court.
-MSF also operates an emergency medical program featuring a 24/7 call center, trauma room, and medicalized ambulances capable of en-route stabilization and resuscitation.
+MSF also operates an emergency medical program featuring a 24/7 call center, trauma room, and medicalized ambulances capable of en-route stabilisation and resuscitation.
 These services cover areas like Mathare, Huruma, Kiambiu, and Eastleigh, and support responses to mass casualty incidents, violence, accidents, fires, and disease outbreaks such as cholera.
 Additionally, MSF runs a youth-friendly clinic in Dandora II Health Centre, providing adolescent and youth friendly sexual and reproductive health services.

 Homa Bay: Primary and Secondary healthcare for chronic disease patients